C2SM/icon-vis/README.md

     kernel-create -n psyplot-kernel

+It may be necessary to add a CONDA_PREFIX to the launcher file to work with cartopy.
+Therefore open your psyplot-kernel launcher file:

+	vim $HOME/.local/share/jupyter/kernels/psyplot-kernel/launcher

+and add the following line after the first line:

+	export CONDA_PREFIX=$SCRATCH/miniconda3/envs/psyplot.

 You can now start JupyterLab with https://jupyter.cscs.ch and open the _psyplot-kernel_ notebook.

 In case you need to reinstall the kernel, you can delete it with